 So who’s right in this case?
 Much as we find Cox’ vendetta-fueled tactics repugnant, we’re more concerned about any efforts to inhibit free speech, even by someone who is clearly a little nuts.
 However, we are also concerned about attempts to create distinctions between traditional and new media.
 We’d rather see this case judged as a libel issue, where precedents are clearly established.
 Why is the distinction between blogger and media outlet even meaningful at a time when properties like Huffington Post and Mashable can go from sideline to superpower in a matter of a couple of years?

 There is an intriguing dimension to this case that the court didn’t address: the impact of Cox’ activities on her target’s search engine performance.
 The case illustrates that a motivated and energetic blogger can significantly damage someone else’s reputation by surrounding their name with negative keywords in search results.
 Is that a form of libel?
 Could Google be compelled to change its search algorithm as a consequence of a First Amendment court decision?
 Do we even want to go there?

 This entry was posted on Wednesday, December 14th, 2011 at 10:26 am and is filed under Best/Worst, Citizen Journalism, Future of Journalism, Journalism, OnlineMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.